 Post-structuralism changes the way we understand the relations between human beings, their culture, and the world.
 Poststructuralism confronts the state by undercutting the foundational premises that support the state rather than offering a competing ontology of the subject.

-While the author discusses such well-known figures as Roland Barthes, Paul Michel Foucault, Derrida, and Lacan, she also draws pertinent examples from literature, art, film, and popular culture, unfolding the post-structuralist account of what it means to be a human being.
 Post-structuralism: A Very Short Introduction.
+Following a brief account of the historical relationship between structuralism and post-structuralism, this introduction traces the key arguments that have led post-structuralists to challenge traditional theories of language and culture.
+While the author discusses such well-known figures as Roland Barthes, Paul Michel Foucault, Jacques Derrida, and Lacan, she also draws pertinent examples from literature, art, film, and popular culture, unfolding the post-structuralist account of what it means to be a human being.

 Poststructuralism and the Epistemological Basis of Anarchism.
 Andrew M. Koch.
 Without the possibility of stable human representations, the foundations underlying the exercise of institutional power can be challenged.
 This epistemological discussion is traced from Max Stirner to the twentieth-century movement known as poststructuralism.